** TINS of TASTE MUSEUM ** within the NationalBreadMuseum.org

 Dresden (1434)

-Nuremberg Main Market Square - mid-1500s; first
+Nuremberg Main Market Square - mid-1500s; first time

-mention in writing (1628)
+mentioned in writing (1628)

 (https://www.christkindlesmarkt.de/en/christmas-market/history-of-the-market)